Stratego: Versions

-The game remains in production, with new versions continuing to appear every few years.
+The game remains in production, with new versions released every few years.
 These are a few of the notable ones.
-The first U.S. edition (1961) Milton Bradley set, and a special edition 1963 set called Stratego Fine, had wooden pieces.
+The first U.S. edition 1961 Milton Bradley set, and a special edition 1963 set called Stratego Fine, had wooden pieces.
 The 1961 wood pieces had a design that looked like vines scaling a castle wall on the back.

-But later 1961 productions featured plastic pieces (not true first editions).
+Later 1961 productions featured plastic pieces.
 All other regular editions had plastic pieces.
 A few special editions as noted below had wooden or metal pieces.

 Classic versions

 These have 10×10 boards, 40 pieces per side with classic pieces and rules of movement.

 Official Modern Version: Also known as Stratego Original.
 Redesigned pieces and game art.
 The pieces now use stickers attached to new "castle-like" plastic pieces.
 The stickers must be applied by the player after purchase.
 Rank numbering is reversed in European style (higher numbers equals higher rank).
 Comes with an optional alternate piece, the Infiltrator.

 Nostalgia Game Series Edition: Released 2002.
 Traditional stamped plastic pieces, although the metallic paint is dull and less reflective than some older versions, and the pieces are not engraved as some previous editions were.
 Wooden box, traditional board and piece numbering.

 Stratego 50th Anniversary (2011) by Spin Master comes in both a book-style box and a cookie-tin-like metal box, with original new artwork, pieces and gameplay.
 It includes optional Cannons (2 per player) playing pieces.

 Library Edition: Hasbro's Library Series puts what appears to be the classic Stratego of the Nostalgia Edition into a compact, book-like design.
 The wooden box approximates the size of a book and is made to fit in a bookcase in one's library.
 In this version, the scout may not move and strike in the same turn.

 Michael Graves Design Stratego by Milton Bradley introduced in 2002 and sold exclusively through Target Stores.
 It features a finished wood box, wooden pedestal board, and closed black and white roughly wedge-shaped plastic pieces.
 Limited production, no longer available.

 Stratego Onyx: Introduced in 2008, Stratego Onyx was sold exclusively by Barnes & Noble.
 It includes foil-stamped wooden game pieces and a raised gameboard with a decorative wooden frame.
 One-time production, no longer available.

 Franklin Mint Civil War Collector's Edition: In the mid-1990s, Franklin Mint created a luxury version of Stratego with an American Civil War theme and gold- and silver-plated pieces.
 Due to a last-minute licensing problem, the set was never officially released and offered for sale.
 The only remaining copies are those sent to the company's retail stores for display.